Minimum non-chromatic-choosable graphs with given chromatic number: Some notation and basic properties for a minimum counterexample

-\begin{observation} The following easy facts will be used often in the argument. \begin{enumerate} \item There is an injective map $\phi: C \to V$ such that $c \in L(\phi(c))$, and hence $|C| < |V|$. \item If $f$ is a proper colouring of $G$, then there is a surjective proper colouring $g:V\to C$ such that for every vertex $v$, $g(v)\in L(v)$ or $g(v)=f(v)$. \item No two vertices in the same part of $G$ have the same list, and no colour is contained only in the lists of vertices in a same part. \end{enumerate} \end{observation} \begin{proof} (1) is well-known (cf. \cite{Kierstead}) and also easy to verify (use the minimality of $|C|$).
+\begin{observation} The following easy facts will be used often in the argument. \begin{enumerate} \item There is an injective mapping $\phi: C \to V$ such that $c \in L(\phi(c))$. \item If $f$ is a proper colouring of $G$, then there is a surjective proper colouring $g:V\to C$ such that for every vertex $v$, $g(v)\in L(v)$ or $g(v)=f(v)$. \item No two vertices in the same part of $G$ have the same list, and no colour is contained only in the lists of vertices in a same part. {\item $G\neq K_{4,2\star(k-1)}$ for any $k$ and $|T|\ge 1$.} \end{enumerate} \end{observation} \begin{proof} (1) is well-known ({Corollary 1.8 in \cite{NRW2015}}) and also easy to verify (use the minimality of $|C_L|$).